a16z/helios/README.md

 ### Using Helios as a Library

 Helios can be imported into any Rust project.
-Helios requires the Rust nightly toolchain to compile.

 ```rust
 use std::{str::FromStr, env};